Thundermaker300/RoundReports/README.md

 | DOORSDESTROYED    | number        | The total amount of destroyed doors.                           |
 | CANDIESTAKEN      | number        | The total amount of candies taken from SCP-330.                |
 | 914ACTIVATIONS    | number        | The total amount of times SCP-914 was activated.               |

+\* Arguments will be formatted as specified in the config file.